York County, SC Building Permits: Complete Guide for Custom Homes & Remodels

 • Stormwater inspections add a step on lake-adjacent and steep-slope sites

-Well, Septic, and Stormwater Coordination on Rural Lots
+How Do Well, Septic, and Stormwater Coordination Work on Rural Lots?

 A meaningful share of York County’s custom home market is on lots that still rely on private well and septic, especially north of Lake Wylie and west toward Clover and Sharon.
 SCDHEC handles both well and septic permits, and they sit on the critical path because the county requires evidence of an approved septic location before issuing the building permit on a private-system lot.